 If your baby has ever experienced tummy troubles, you’ll know the feeling of desperately looking for a remedy to help alleviate their discomfort.
-Gripe water is the go-to for some parents when their baby or toddler is suffering from colic or other gastrointestinal problems, but you might be wondering what gripe water is.
+Gripe water is the go-to for some parents when their baby or toddlersuffers from colic or other gastrointestinal problems, but you might wonder what gripe water is.

-Gripe water is a solution that was invented in the 19th century and has been used for soothing little ones ever since.
+Gripe water is a solution that was invented in the 19th century and has been used to soothe little ones ever since.
 But what is gripe water, what's it made of, how much should you give babies - and, most importantly, does it really work?
-There's much debate out there about the uses of gripe water and the alternatives, so it can be confusing to figure it all out at a time when you just want to soothe your crying baby.
+There's much debate about the uses of gripe water and the alternatives, so it can be confusing to figure it all out when you just want to soothe your crying baby.

 What is gripe water?

 Gripe water is a liquid solution available over the counter.
 It's made from sodium bicarbonate and herbs.
 The exact gripe water ingredients tend to vary from country to country, but the main active components have remained the same through the years.
-Julie Clark explains that all gripe water products contain sodium bicarbonate, also labeled as sodium hydrogen carbonate.
+Julie Clark explains that all gripe water products contain sodium bicarbonate or sodium hydrogen carbonate.

 What do you use gripe water for?

-Gripe water is generally used to relieve the pain and discomfort caused by trapped wind by breaking down the air bubbles.
-This means gripe water can potentially help ease the symptoms of colic, ease pain caused by digestive problems, get rid of baby hiccups and release wind when trying to burp your baby.
-However, the effectiveness of gripe water is unproven so it shouldn't be seen as a foolproof or standalone solution.
-In particular, our expert, Rachel notes that gripe water is unlikely to help with acid reflux so you should look for alternatives or speak to your doctor if your baby is suffering from reflux.
+Gripe water generally relieves the pain and discomfort caused by trapped wind by breaking down the air bubbles.
+This means gripe water can help ease colic symptoms, ease pain caused by digestive problems, get rid of baby hiccups and release wind when trying to burp your baby.
+However, the effectiveness of gripe water is unproven, so it shouldn't be seen as a foolproof or standalone solution.
+In particular, our expert, Rachel, notes that gripe water is unlikely to help with acid reflux, so you should look for alternatives or speak to your doctor if your baby is suffering from reflux.

 Does gripe water help with colic?

-Many mums go for gripe water as a remedy for common newborn tummy troubles such as colic due to the effect of its ingredients.
+Many mums use gripe water as a remedy for common newborn tummy troubles, such as colic, due to the effects of its ingredients.

-However, according to the NHS, while gripe water works by breaking down trapped gas bubbles, they don't necessarily recommend it as a remedy for colic.
+However, according to the NHS, while gripe water works by breaking down trapped gas bubbles, it is not necessarily recommended as a remedy for colic.

 "Sodium bicarbonate helps to reduce stomach acid and is often used as a natural anti-acid," says Clark.
 "Other ingredients added include herbs such as dill, fennel and ginger.
-These are known to assist digestion and can be calming on the tummy."
+These are known to assist digestion and can calm the tummy."

-However, as Rachel FitzD notes, colic isn't necessarily caused by wind so gripe water is unlikely to have any real benefit for easing the pain and crying.
-The NHS also notes that there is little evidence that gripe water works for colic and both Dr. Ellie and Julie are in agreement that there’s little scientific evidence to prove that gripe water is effective.
-Nevertheless, despite the lack of physical evidence, many parents swear by the remedy.
+However, as Rachel FitzD notes, colic isn't necessarily caused by wind, so gripe water is unlikely to have any real benefit in easing pain and crying.
+The NHS also notes that there is little evidence that gripe water works for colic, and both Dr Ellie and Julie agree that there’s little scientific evidence to prove that gripe water is effective.
+Nevertheless, many parents swear by the remedy despite the lack of physical evidence.
 "There is very little scientific evidence to confirm that gripe water works," says Julie.
-"Overall, though, I know many mums swear by it and I’m not aware of any serious problems."
-Rachel agrees that it's unlikely to help with colic and there are other methods that could be more effective, as we explore later.
+"Overall, though, I know many mums swear by it, and I’m unaware of any serious problems."
+Rachel agrees that it's unlikely to help with colic, and other methods could be more effective as we explore later.

-Are there any side effects to using gripe water?
+Are there any side effects or risks to using gripe water?

 Clark says there could be a few gripe water side effects in unusual circumstances.
 "The side effects to gripe water – although these do seem rare – can include an allergic reaction to ingredients, especially the added herbs, or a lowering of stomach acid, which is not a good thing in the long term as the stomach provides an important role in immunity and the correct breakdown of foods," she says.